You had me at snickerdoodle. It’s one of my favorite cookies.

 For the frosting:

-1 Prep the pan and the oven: Position a rack in the center of the oven and preheat it to 325°F. Line a 9x13 light-colored metal baking pan with aluminum foil and spray it with nonstick cooking spray.
+Position a rack in the center of the oven and preheat it to 325°F. Line a 9-x13-inch light-colored metal baking pan with aluminum foil and spray it with nonstick cooking spray.

 Reduce the speed to low and gradually beat in the flour mixture.
 Finish stirring the batter by hand to make sure every bit is incorporated.

 Spread the batter in the prepared pan and smooth the top.
 Bake for 25 to 30 minutes, or until the top looks puffy and begins to turn golden.
 Rotate the pan 180 degrees, and while doing so, rap the pan on the oven rack until the bars deflate.

 Bake for 5 minutes more, or until the bars have pulled away from the sides of the pan and a toothpick inserted into the center comes out clean.
 The bars will still look quite soft.

 If they’ve puffed back up during the last minutes of baking, rap the pan on the countertop once again.